precice/community-training/fsi-workflow/05_FSI/tasks.md

 ## Solid configuration

-Copy the `wing2312_m.inp` mesh from `01_solidMesh` into the current directory Remember to use the one converted to *meters*.
+Copy the `wing2312_m.inp` mesh from `01_solidMesh` into the `Solid` directory Remember to use the one converted to *meters*.
 Then, we can adjust the model and configure the CalculiX-preCICE adapter.

 ### CalculiX configuration